CalARVRCourse-Fall2023/hw3-ar-game/README.md

 Select our Plane Visualization Object and drag your new material into its component list.
 This completes our object.
 To turn it into a prefab, first create a Prefabs folder under Assets.
 Then simply drag our Plane Visualization Object from the hierarchy into this folder.
 You can now delete the object from the scene hierarchy.

-Lastly drag your new prefab over to the Plane Prefab section of AR Session Origin-> AR Plane Manager.
+Lastly drag your new prefab over to the Plane Prefab section of AR Plane Manager.

 ![image10.png](/Instructions/image10.png)